 to either tendons or ligaments: «Nut has come so that she may join your bones

-corruption and take hold of your hand, so that you may live in your name of
+and take hold of your hand, so that you may live in your name of 'Living

-ligaments are more likely implied, as it is these structures that directly
+are more likely implied, as it is these structures that directly connect

-lying on his back, to pull up—that is, to flex the legs at the joints
+patient, lying on his back, to pull up—that is, to flex the legs at the

 anatomical region surrounding the joint» (1993WalkerJH:79).
-In the upper part, the leg
+Physiologically, in the upper

 intuitively understood in a diagnostician’s requests: «please flex / rotate /